 Since the release of “The Things In The Room” Fixity has released 2 Live EPs recorded in Cork and Malmö and has performed in Sweden and throughout Ireland with a cast of unique improvisers such as Carolyn Goodwin (Woodwinds), Philip Christie (Synthesizer), Kevin Terry (Guitar/Clarinet), Neil Ó Loclainn (Bass/Flute) and Declan O’Shea (Bass), continuing to expand on questions of the impossibility of stillness and repetition with an increasing network of collaborators and their welcome voices.

 2019 will see the release of Fixity’s second LP on Penske Recordings, entitled “No Man Can Tell”.
-This new work features an expanded group of Irish and International musicians and is due for release early in 2019.
+The LP features Photogram artwork by Kate Bowe O’Brien and was Produced with Patrick Cullen and featuring an extended cast of Irish and International musicians.

 1. World Line